geofox/privacyguides.org/docs/advanced/payments.md

 #### Privacy Concerns

-In 2020, [the IRS published a $625,000 bounty](https://www.forbes.com/sites/kellyphillipserb/2020/09/14/irs-will-pay-up-to-625000-if-you-can-crack-monero-other-privacy-coins/?sh=2e9808a085cc) for breaking Monero's transaction anonymity.
-They ultimately [paid two companies](https://news.bitcoin.com/chainalysis-and-integra-win-1-25-million-irs-contract-to-break-monero/), Chainalysis and Integra Fec a combined $1.25 million for tools that purport to break Monero's private transaction scheme.

 In August 2021, CipherTrace [announced](https://finance.yahoo.com/news/ciphertrace-announces-enhanced-monero-tracing-160000275.html) enhanced Monero tracing capabilities for government agencies.
+Public postings show that the US Department of the Treasury's Financial Crimes Enforcement Network [licensed](https://sam.gov/opp/d12cbe9afbb94ca68006d0f006d355ac/view) CipherTrace's "Monero Module" in late 2022.

-Due to the high price of CipherTrace's solution ($16,000/user/year to select government agents) and the unavailability of more information surrounding Chainalysis and/or Integra Fec's solution(s), ==none of these methods of tracing Monero have been independently confirmed.== However, Monero's privacy features have been [called into question](https://web.archive.org/web/20180331203053/https://www.wired.com/story/monero-privacy/) by some security researchers, and a number of severe vulnerabilities have been found and patched in the past, so the claims made by these organizations are not out of the question.
+Monero transaction graph privacy is limited by its relatively small ring signatures, especially against targeted attacks.
+Monero's privacy features have also been [called into question](https://web.archive.org/web/20180331203053/https://www.wired.com/story/monero-privacy/) by some security researchers, and a number of severe vulnerabilities have been found and patched in the past, so the claims made by organizations like CipherTrace are not out of the question.
+While it's unlikely that Monero mass surveillance tools exist like they do for Bitcoin and others, it's certain that tracing tools assist with targeted investigations.

 Ultimately, Monero is the strongest contender for a privacy-friendly cryptocurrency, but its privacy claims have **not** been definitively proven one way or the other.
 More time and research is needed to assess whether Monero is resilient enough to attacks to always provide adequate privacy.